Subscribe to our Newsletter

 The second tool, attitude, means adopting an attitude of optimism, respect, openness and curiosity, recognising that everyone is on a voyage of discovery into understanding each student’s unique profile of abilities.
 It is about being open to making accommodations to the environment to assist the student to adapt and function the best they can within both school and home settings.

-Our exciting new course, Autism in School, is specifically designed to train teachers and teacher aides to increase their understanding of autism and equip them with specific strategies for teaching autistic children and adolescents in their classroom, in Primary, High School, Distance Education or Home Schooling.
+Our on-demand course Creating Autism and ADHD Inclusive Classrooms is designed to train teachers and teacher aides to increase their understanding of autism and equip them with specific strategies for teaching autistic children and adolescents in their classroom, in Primary, High School, Distance Education or Home Schooling.
 Families and health professionals who support the child or teenager attending school will also benefit.